riveted

 Henri Nouwen

-Example: As fish filled Peter’s boat, he suddenly realized who this was in His boat.
-His instinctive response?
-‘Depart from me Lord, for I'm a sinful man!’
-(Luke 5) Why
+As fish filled Peter’s boat, he suddenly realized who this man in His boat actually was.
+Instead of awe, his response was ‘Depart from me Lord, for I'm a sinful man!’
+(Luke 5)

-this response?
-Peter saw himself unworthy of God based on all he knew of himself.
+Why this response?
+Based on all he knew of himself Peter saw himself unworthy of God .

-The verdict: Guilty, sinful. unworthy.
-The sentence: Be exiled from God's presence.
+Peter's verdict: Guilty, sinful. unworthy.
+Peter's sentence: Be exiled from God's presence.

 Picture

 So what is Jesus’ response to Peter’s self-imposed judgment?
 He says ‘Don’t be afraid; from now on you will fish for people’.
 I love how mercy isn't mentioned.
 It's not absent.
-But with Jesus, it's a given.
+But with Jesus, forgiveness is a given.
 No words needed.
-His presence says it all.
+His voluntary presence says it all.
 Then Jesus cuts to the heart of Peter’s issue.
 Shame.
-The belief that he’s unworthy.
+The belief that he is unworthy.

 So how can I see me as God sees me?
 We’ll go there in the next post, but here’s one thought.
 Earlier I asked ‘Why do we lack confidence and question our worth?’